datalin/RIRINSE/presentation.md

 - Also find or build all the YAML files for all the API endpoints and link to the services in the catalog.

 # How
-- Find all the service name and initate the
+- Find all the service name and initate the [building blocks] (https://github.com/datalin/RIRINSE-APNIC57/blob/main/Building%20Blocks/README.md)
 -

 # Challanges